-While many organizations use process mapping as a valuable improvement tool, very few think of process improvement as a foundation of their organizational improvement strategy.
+While many organizations use process mapping as a valuable improvement tool, very few think of business process improvement as a foundation for their organizational improvement strategy.

 Process maps provide the foundation for how work gets done and insights into what can be done to improve it.
 By defining and deploying strong processes, an organization engages its employees in a valuable way, distributing responsibility and accountability closer to the work itself.
 The best way to access employees’ knowledge and experience is by helping them define the problems they face every day, solicit their participation in solving them, and then allowing them to implement their solutions.
 Strong Processes are much easier to manage and contribute significantly to reduced stress in the workplace.